 Opening a Case

 To open your case, we file a Petition for Dissolution, asking the Court to grant the divorce and address the issues of Equitable Distribution of Assets and Liabilities, Child Support, Alimony, Child Custody, and Attorney’s Fees.
 Some or all of these issues may apply in your case and we encourage you to read more about each topic below.
-Feel free to contact us for a free consultation to discuss your personal matters with a experienced divorce lawyer.
+Feel free to contact us for a consultation to discuss your personal matters with a experienced divorce lawyer.

 In addition to the Petition for Dissolution, you must file the following supplemental pleadings: